-This course is not included in the GPA and uses pass/fail grading Credit: 0.5 (1 trimester)
+\Course is not included in GPA and uses pass/fail grading Credit: 0.5 (1 trimester) Grade Level: 11, 12

 Peer Tutoring is recommended for students who would like to provide additional support within the classroom.
 Students will work with teachers and have the opportunity to work as a peer tutor in the high school, middle school, or elementary schools.
 Students can be a peer tutor for one or two hours a day.